2018 Bond Program

 - Partner Share – Estimated project costs to be provided by local, state or federal funding partners as part of a partnership project

 - Local Match – Estimated project costs to be paid locally by the Flood Control District as part of a partnership project, using bond funding

-Please note: The Bond Program proposed project list represents projects that the Flood Control District intends to build with bond funding, if approved by the voters.
+Please note: The Bond Program Project List represents projects that the Flood Control District intends to build with bond funding.
 However, the estimated total cost of projects on the list exceeds $2.5 billion, and there must be some flexibility in maintaining this list as projects are defined, designed and constructed.
 Over the next several years, projects on the list could be altered based upon community input or design constraints, be removed, or new projects added, depending on future unknown conditions including right-of-way availability, changing environmental regulations and funding that may come available from other partners.